-As a federation of seven emirates, the United Arab Emirates (UAE) does not have a federal personal income tax system.
+As a federation of seven emirates, the United Arab Emirates (UAE) does not have a federal personal income tax system (for individuals).
 This lack of tax has made the country an attractive destination for expats and foreign investors.

 However, it’s important to note that some emirates do impose other types of taxes, such as property taxes and taxes on certain goods and services.